-To facilitate this change in operations, a Housing Coordinator position was created.
-Relationships with local landlords have been cultivated, and sound, short-term tenancy contracts were implemented, along with housing agreements that students sign.
-All documents were prepared and reviewed by legal counsel.
+Relationships with local landlords who provide student housing have been cultivated, and sound, short-term tenancy contracts are in place, along with housing agreements that students sign.
+All documents are prepared and reviewed by legal counsel.
 Detailed credit checks on all landlord partners were also carried out.
 All required health and safety surveys and documentation are collected and archived for each flat and building.